| George V – Four Seasons

 8th arrondissement, just a short distance from the Champs-Elysees.
 We

 can’t think of a finer place to stay.
+And one

 more note about the flowers (just because!): the hotel employs a flower